-The neighborhood predates Dundalk, and several blocks are a National Historic District.
+- The neighborhood predates Dundalk.
+Several blocks are officially identified as a National Historic District

-Great access to Interstates 695, 95 and to Baltimore City
+- Great access to Interstates 695, 95 and Baltimore City

-Churches, parks, shops, eateries, post office, pharmacy are all within walking distance.
+- Churches, parks, shops, eateries, post office, pharmacy all within walking distance

-St. Helena has been part of the region's steelmaking story since its earliest days.
+St. Helena has been part of the steel manufacturing story since its very early days.
 It began to change from a farm area to an urban community as early as 1882, the year the first railroad was built after Sparrows Point had been purchased by the Maryland Steel Company.
-As that industry grew, homes for workers were erected, and much of St. Helena's housing was constructed for bachelor boarders who ate in commissaries - many original homes had no kitchens!
+As that industry grew, homes for workers were erected, and much of St. Helena’s housing was constructed for bachelor boarders, who ate in commissaries; many original homes had no kitchens!
 Renovations to add kitchens were finished before housing in other parts of Dundalk were even built.

-Today, St. Helena has an eclectic mix of housing that includes wood frame, concrete, brick and Formstone.
+Today, St. Helena has eclectic mix of housing that includes wood frame, concrete, brick and Formstone.
 Most date from the early 1900s through the 1940s, although there are some newer homes to be found.
+Many have been beautifully renovated!
 The neighborhood is partly within the city of Baltimore but most is in Baltimore County, surrounded on three sides by industry, and has a secluded, insulated feel.
-Lots of residents grew up in St. Helena and have family here, and the area has attracted young families as well.
+Lots of residents grew up in St. Helena and have family here, although the area has attracted young families as well.

 Parks and other attractions